mikesamuel/evalable/README.md

 #### Pros

-Code-like values are proxyable.
+*  Code-like values are proxyable.
 (TODO: is this a feature?)

-User code can define code-like values.
+*  User code can define code-like values.
+(TODO: is this a feature?)
+*  Can be tested in test262 via user code.

 ## Testing